-Goal-setting books will tell you that that big picture, nebulous goals won’t help you reach the finish line.
+All goal-setting books will tell you that that big picture, nebulous goals, like “I want to sell more books,” won’t help you reach the finish line.

 When I speak to authors on the phone, or in person at conferences, I always ask them what their goals are.

 Sometimes I get super specific answers, but in most cases authors say: “I want to sell more books!”
 And while “selling books” isn’t a bad goal, per se, it’s a big picture goal.
-And that, in and of itself, won’t get you to where you need to be.
+And that won’t get you to where you need to be.

-If you have no direction other than “book sales” you’ll often make bad decisions, spend money you shouldn’t have, and end up nowhere near the final, end goal of selling more books.
-Because the end goal is achieved through an aggregate of hundreds, maybe thousands of tiny elements that result in more book sales.
+If you have no direction other than “book sales” you’ll often make bad decisions, spend money you shouldn’t on strategies that aren’t improving your discoverability, and end up nowhere near the final, end goal of selling more books.
+Because the end goal is achieved through an aggregate of hundreds, maybe thousands of individual book promotion elements that result in more book sales.

 Creating the Path to Book Sales Success

-So, let’s break this down even further and let’s start creating a path to success.
+Let’s break this down and start creating a path to success.
 For example, let’s say you have a fiction book, a mystery.
 It’s got a great cover, the reviews have been good thus far, but it’s not really moving the needle on book sales.
 So, what can you do?
 Well, let’s take a look at this more closely.

 End goal: BOOK SALES